 Don’t bring up religion.
 You go to your church, I go to mine.
 (Weirdoes don’t go to any church, although some OK people might not go because they’re pissed off -- for understandable reasons -- with the clergy.)
 I’m OK; you’re OK.
 Enough of that.

 Do you really want to talk about politics?
 (Did you miss last night’s game?)
 Well, OK, provided you stick to vague, fuzzy labels like liberal, conservative, libertarian, Republican, or Democrat.
 Maybe even socialism, or capitalism,progressive, or independent.
 Don't ask, "What do you mean?"

 Don't talk about anything too technical, or too heavy.
 Otherwise, you begin to sound like a “wonk” or a “squint” and you get into serious altercations.
 Everybody knows that wonks and squints are just one step away from being “weirdoes.”
 Just remember some of our newer words of wisdom: Let it be, let it be.

 Fellowship is based on entertainment value.
 Even news broadcasters -- you might say, “especially news broadcasters” -- know this.
 Much more than compromise and tolerance -- which put demands on our emotional, intellectual and moral strength --, it is memories of good feelings, presumably shared, that hold us together.
 (We still love Uncle Harry, the lecherous, drunken slob, because he’s attended family dinners forever.)

 This is why we don’t study history or geography in school: too much of old, bad memories and other times and places.
+Out of sight, out of mind, out of existence.
 Our reality is found in the here and now of “reality shows.”
 If misfortune happens there, we know it’s just acting.

 Planning for the future?
-We listen to those who make us feel comfortable and keep our fingers crossed.
+We listen to those who make us feel comfortable, unchallenged, and we keep our fingers crossed.

 For references and to examine these issues further, see Getting It Together: the nature of consensus